changkun/gp/homeworks/solutions/krasnor/4-param/README.md

 1. **Implementation complexity**: Which code snippet (report in line numbers) in the `halfedge.js` is the most time consuming for you to implement?
 Explain your coding experience and encountered challenges briefly.

 ```
-Most time consuming was to implement the disk parameterization and finding the bug in the laplace matrix.
+Most time consuming was to implement the disk parameterization (~line 457) and finding the bug in the laplace matrix.
 Mostly because the results could not be debugged.
 After just plotting my calculated border-uvs I was also able to check if my border-uv-mapping was correct.
 Then after a while I found out, that my matrix is incorrect (values in the millions -> nothing rendered).

-Square parameterization took some time too, mostly because it was always a differently rotated (than in the reference pictures).
+Square parameterization (~line 469) took some time too, mostly because it was always a differently rotated (than in the reference pictures).
-Creating a version is rotated in the same was took some time.
+Creating a version that is rotated in the same was took some time.
 ```

 2. **Debugging complexity**: Describe an impressive bug that you wrote while implementing this project, and briefly explain how you fixed it.